CVE-2025-9531 CVE-2025-9531

 CVE-2025-9531

-While diving into the i-Educar Open-Source project, I uncovered a critical time-based blind SQL Injection vulnerability in the cod_agenda parameter of the agenda.php endpoint.
+While exploring i-Educar, I uncovered a critical time-based blind SQL Injection vulnerability in the cod_agenda parameter of the /intranet/agenda.php endpoint.

 This flaw allows attackers to execute arbitrary SQL queries silently against the backend database, putting data confidentiality, integrity, and availability at risk.